 Appointments are strongly recommended - Code Enforcement officers spend a considerable amount of time in the field investigating your concerns and may not be available when you arrive at the office.
 It is recommended that you contact the officer to schedule an appointment.

 Our Mission: The goal of Code Enforcement is to eliminate environments that create or support public health or safety hazards as well as promote a minimum standard of living throughout Yuba County while pursuing voluntary compliance with State and Local Code.
-In addition, we attempt to preserve a minimum standard of community living by battling blight and public nuisance conditions.
+Additionally, our goal is to preserve a minimum standard of community living by battling blight and public nuisance conditions.
 Our desire is that property values maintain or increase generating continued County growth.
 Moreover, we hope that our efforts will enhance the enjoyment of people who live, work and visit within our communities.

 915 8th Street, Suite 123